kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 - Keep a pen handy.
 Inspiration will smile.
 When you see the idea again, your mind will be in a new location and pick up where it left off or tell you to start over.
 This process of idea construction brings together strong creative solutions that hold up over time.
 - Give yourself a deadline and stick to it no matter what — that’s the secret ingredient.
 - The scariest moment is always just before you start.
 After that, things can only get better.
+- There are different ways to address a new idea or project.
+If you take the conservative scientific route, you study the problem in your head or on paper until you are sure there is no chance of failure.
+However, you have taken so long that the competition has already beaten you to market.
+The entrepreneurial way is to immediately take a forward step, and if that feels good, take another.
+If not, step back.
+Learn by doing, it’s a faster process.
+- The cure for depression is action.

 ## Immerse yourself.
 - Seek inspiration, all the time.